-The Singita Concession is situated on the remote and mountainous border with Mozambique, at the confluence of two rivers.
-This over 16,000-hectare concession boasts possibly the highest concentration of wildlife in the park and is home to two of the finest lodges on the continent – Singita Lebombo and Singita Sweni.
+The Singita Concession lies in the southeastern reaches of the Kruger National Park, on South Africa's border with Mozambique.
+On the confluence of two rivers, it is a remote and mountainous area that stretches across 33,000 acres of pristine wilderness.
+It boasts possibly the highest concentration of wildlife in the park and is home to two of the finest lodges on the continent – Singita Lebombo and Singita Sweni.

 Farther north in Kruger National Park is the Makuleke Concession, named after the Makuleke people, to whom the land has been returned and who benefit from any profits from tourism.
 This remote and seldom-visited part of the park is over 24,000 hectares in extent and is home to almost 80 per cent of its biodiversity.
 Big-game sightings are certainly good, but the main attraction of this area is its feeling of true wilderness.
 A recent flood has meant that there is now only one high-end option – The Outpost.

 Great Kruger’s Private Reserves